dmcgits/dmcgits.github.io/mds/GPR103/week3_notes.md

 Part 1 of assignment.
 * Did we get there?
-* Did it make more sense once you'd translated the ideas to your own Class vs copying the FireballTower.
+* Did it make more sense once you'd translated the ideas to your own class?
 * Did you come up with questions?
-If you answered them, where did you go for answers?
-Unity videos, Microsoft docs?
-* Questions about wording?

 ## Inheritance